Why Heat Treatment is Required in Mechanical Processing

-Our heat treatment requirements for most parts are designed around the above three major aspects, so you only need to use the above four heat treatment methods to suit your requirements.
+Our heat treatment requirements for most parts are based on the three major aspects mentioned above.
+Therefore, to meet your requirements, you only need to utilize the following four heat treatment methods.

-Let’s take an example.
-We design a bed for a vertical machining center.
-The material we chose is HT300 grey cast iron.
-The processing flow of the process is roughly as follows:
+Let’s consider an example of a bed designed for a vertical machining center.
+We selected HT300 grey cast iron as the material.
+The process flow for the manufacturing process is roughly as follows:

 A. After getting the foundry blank, the first thing we need to do is to anneal.